Starbeck

-Starbeck is an area of Harrogate in North Yorkshire, England.
+Starbeck is a village and suburb of Harrogate in North Yorkshire, England.
 The population of Starbeck Ward taken at the 2011 census was 6,226.
 It has many facilities, including Starbeck railway station, which serves the Harrogate Line.
-Frequent services depart to Harrogate, Leeds and York.

 History

 Starbeck reputedly takes its name from the 'Star Beck' (Old Norse stǫrr bekkr "sedge brook"), which flows into the Crimple Beck, a tributary of the Nidd.

 Starbeck was originally a hamlet in the township of Bilton with Harrogate in the ancient parish of Knaresborough.
 The township was part of the ancient Royal Forest of Knaresborough, which is situated to the south of the River Nidd.
 In 1896 Starbeck became a separate civil parish, but in 1938 the civil parish was abolished and Starbeck was absorbed into the Municipal Borough of Harrogate.

 In 1811, the Harrogate Workhouse was built in Starbeck.
 In 1858 the workhouse was closed because of the opening of the Knaresborough Workhouse.